needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines.md

     jne        .LBB1_4
 ```

-As can be seen, the loop has been unrolled and vectorized so that it is has 4 `vpaddd` instructions, each calculating 8 integer additions,
+As can be seen above, the loop has been unrolled and vectorized so that it is 4 `vpaddd` instructions, each calculating 8 integer additions,
 for a total of **32 integer additions per loop iteration**.

 This is great!
 However, loop vectorization is notoriously brittle.
 As an example, let's introduce a seemingly innocuous branch like this: